At The Wells Free School we will provide further enrichments as a timetabled part of the school day:

 Whole School Productions

-Frequent whole-school productions will be held as a purposeful culmination to children's learning.
-These will be produced to a high standard and performed to, and in conjunction with the whole community.
+Whole-school and class productions will be held as a purposeful culmination to children's learning.
+These will be performed to parents, governors and community members.